 Author and historian Michael King is celebrated with this sculpture, designed by Michael Bennington.
 It features a quote from King's Being Pakeha Now, with the large window taking in the landscapes mentioned in the text.

-The most recent sculpture is a tribute to poet, playwright and novelist Alistair Te Ariki Campbell.
+In July 2019 this sculpture was added to the Writers' Walk paying tribute to poet, playwright and novelist Alistair Te Ariki Campbell.
 It reflects the themes of waka and ocean passage and was designed by Michael Bennington.

 Porirua is home to some of New Zealand’s most talented artists including the Gear Homestead Woolshed Potters Club, Pāuatahanui artist Alistair McDonald (who is renowned for his landscapes and Kiwi interpretation of the Japanese ukiyo-e style), Titahi Bay artist and art educator Davey McGhie and Pukerua Bay artists Rob Waanders, Bruce Mortimer, and Danielle Wigzell.